Jon Watts

-Jonathan Watts (born June 28, 1981) is an American filmmaker.
-His credits include directing the Marvel Cinematic Universe (MCU) superhero films Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home.
-He also directed and co-wrote the horror film Clown and thriller film Cop Car as well as directing numerous episodes of the parody television news series Onion News Network.
-In terms of creating music videos, Watts has collaborated with electronic music artists such as Fatboy Slim and Swedish House Mafia among other musicians.
+Jonathan Watts (born June 28, 1981) is an American film director.
+He is best known for directing the Spider-Man films within the Marvel Cinematic Universe (MCU): Homecoming (2017), Far From Home (2019), and No Way Home (2021).
+He also directed and co-wrote the films Clown (2014), Cop Car (2015), and Wolfs (2024); as well as directing many episodes of the parody television news series Onion News Network.
+Watts has also directed music videos for electronic music artists such as Fatboy Slim and Swedish House Mafia.

 Early life

-Watts was born on June 28, 1981 and raised in Fountain, Colorado, where he attended Fountain-Fort Carson High School.
+Watts was born on June 28, 1981, and raised in Fountain, Colorado, where he attended Fountain-Fort Carson High School.
 He studied film at New York University.

 Career

 Watts began his directing career by directing commercials for production company Park Pictures.

 Watts' film career started with the short Clay Pride: Being Clay in America.
 A claymation film, it is a satire of films about gay issues, with the main character, Steve Thompson, coming out as "clay".
 Over the next decade, Watts would continue to work in short films, as well as directing several music videos for various artists including Fatboy Slim, Death Cab for Cutie, Relient K, Sleigh Bells, Head Automatica, and TV on the Radio.
+He even directed a few videos that were selected in episodes of Online Nation.

 Watts' feature directorial debut was the 2014 horror film, Clown.
-Watts and his friend Christopher Ford had made a fake trailer for a film about a father turning into a killer clown after trying on an old costume he finds in his basement.
+Watts and his friend Christopher Ford had made a fake trailer for a film about a father turning into a demonic killer clown after trying on an old costume he finds in his basement.
 After uploading the trailer to YouTube, Watts was approached by Eli Roth with an offer to produce a feature version.

 Watts' next film was the 2015 thriller, Cop Car.
 The film is about two young boys who steal an abandoned police car and are pursued by its murderous owner, a Sheriff played by Kevin Bacon.
 In an interview, Watts revealed that the idea for the film came from a dream he had when he was a child.

 Watts then directed Spider-Man: Homecoming.
 Watts was so determined to be the director of the film that he admitted that he had "bothered" Marvel by sending them clips of a fake trailer he made for a Spider-Man movie.
 He admits that he was very surprised and did not know he was going to get the job until the last moment.